 Ebola outbreak: What travel restrictions have countries imposed?

-Canada, the Bahamas and the US are banning arrivals from affected countries to prevent the spread of the rare Bundibugyo strain.
+Some countries ban arrivals from affected countries while others step up screening in attempt to contain rare Bundibugyo strain.

 The latest outbreak of a rare strain of the Ebola virus in the Democratic Republic of the Congo (DRC) and Uganda has prompted several governments to take action in a bid to stop the spread of the disease.

-The World Health Organization (WHO) has recorded 10 confirmed deaths and 220 suspected deaths from the lethal Bundibugyo (BVD) strain of Ebola in DRC since mid-May.
-A further 900 suspected cases have been recorded since Kinshasa declared the outbreak on May 15.
+The World Health Organization (WHO) has recorded 220 suspected deaths and 900 suspected cases of the lethal Bundibugyo (BVD) strain of Ebola in DRC since Kinshasa declared the outbreak on May 15.
 In Uganda, five cases and one death have been confirmed.

 Recommended Storieslist of 3 items